centricconsulting/agent_c_framework/component_ref/01_core_components/domain_knowledge_template_component.md

 - **Section Naming**: Keep consistent section names, just change the domain prefix
 - **Section Order**: Maintain the standard order for consistency
 - **Subsection Addition**: Add subsections within standard sections as needed
-- **Section Removal**: Skip sections that don't apply to your domain
+- **Section Removal**: Skip sections that do not apply to your domain
 - **Depth Variation**: Adjust detail level based on domain complexity

 ## Example Implementation